isomerpages/moe-xishanpri/_general-information/Student Services/School Uniform.md

 </p>
 </li>
 </ul>
-<p>Mode of payment: Cash, Nets, PayNow, DBS Paylah! <a href="https://bit.ly/JSFSUPPORT" rel="noopener noreferrer nofollow" target="_blank"> </a>For details, please refer to our
+<p>Mode of payment: Cash, Nets, PayNow, DBS Paylah!
+For details, please refer
-terms and conditions in the website.</p>
+to our terms and conditions in the website.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>